Mumbai: Portuguese and British rule

-In accordance with the Royal Charter of 27 March 1668, England leased these islands to the English East India Company in 1668 for a sum of £10 per annum.
-The population quickly rose from 10,000 in 1661, to 60,000 in 1675.
-The islands were subsequently attacked by Yakut Khan, the Muslim Koli admiral of the Mughal Empire, in October 1672, Rickloffe van Goen, the Governor-General of Dutch India on 20 February 1673, and Siddi admiral Sambal on 10 October 1673.
+Under the Royal Charter of 27 March 1668, the English Crown leased these islands to the East India Company for an annual rent of £10.
+Under the Company rule, the population grew rapidly from about 10,000 in 1661 to 60,000 by 1675.
+However, the islands faced several attacks and incursions by Yakut Khan, the Koli admiral of the Mughal Empire, in October 1672, Rickloffe van Goen, the governor-general of Dutch India on 20 February 1673, and Siddi admiral Sambal on 10 October 1673.
+In 1687, the East India Company transferred its headquarters from Surat to Bombay, and it later later became the headquarters of the Bombay Presidency in 1662.
+It continued to face incursions, including another attack by Yakut Khan in 1689–90.

-In 1687, the English East India Company transferred its headquarters from Surat to Mumbai.
-The city eventually became the headquarters of the Bombay Presidency.
-Following the transfer, Mumbai was placed at the head of all the company's establishments in India.
-Towards the end of the 17th century, the islands again suffered incursions from Yakut Khan in 1689–90.
-The Portuguese presence ended in Mumbai when the Marathas under Peshwa Baji Rao I captured Salsette in 1737, and Bassein in 1739.

-By the middle of the 18th century, Mumbai began to grow into a major trading town, and received a huge influx of migrants from across India.
-Later, the British occupied Salsette on 28 December 1774.
-With the Treaty of Surat (1775), the British formally gained control of Salsette and Bassein, resulting in the First Anglo-Maratha War.
-The British were able to secure Salsette from the Marathas without violence through the Treaty of Purandar (1776), and later through the Treaty of Salbai (1782), signed to settle the outcome of the First Anglo-Maratha War.
+Portuguese control in the region ended when the Marathas under Peshwa Baji Rao I captured Salsette in 1737, and Bassein in 1739.
+By the mid-18th century, Bombay had developed into a major trading centre, attracting migrants from across the Indian subcontinent.
+The British occupied Salsette on 28 December 1774, and through the Treaty of Surat (1775), sought to secure control of Salsette and Bassein, contributing to the outbreak of the First Anglo-Maratha War.
+British control of Salsette was officially confirmed through the Treaty of Purandar (1776) and the Treaty of Salbai (1782), which formally settled the conflict.

-Ships in Mumbai Harbour (c.
-1731).
-Mumbai emerged as a significant trading town during the mid-18th century.